Cone Volume Calculator

-What is the relationship between the volume of cone and cylinder?
+What is the relationship between the volume of a cone and a cylinder?

 If a cone and cylinder have the same height and base radius, then the volume of cone is equal to one third of that of cylinder.
 That is, you would need the contents of three cones to fill up this cylinder.
 The same relationship holds for the volume of a pyramid and that of a prism (given that they have the same base area and height).

 What is the volume of a typical ice cream cone?

 The size of an ice cream waffle varies quite widely, yet there are a few sizes that can be regarded as typical: